LorenzoBorje/drum-machine-v2/README.md

 ## Summary

 A simple drum sequencer built in Node.js, featuring a RESTful API w/ CRUD operations to save, update and retrieve created drum patterns.
+Toggle beats by selecting drum pads, and change the speed with the tempo controls.

 ## Technologies